Updated: Feb 5

-We don’t think of our country as one human race with different backgrounds, ethnic heritage, cultures and personal stories that define us.
-The focus is on separation and personal agendas that ignite even more controversy and anxiety.
-It’s time to start moving toward reconciliation and working together for the good of all mankind.
-To build strong multi-cultural relationships for effective change takes persistence and intention.
-Change rarely comes with comfort and we must get comfortable with being uncomfortable for true change.
+The focus is on separation and personal agendas that ignite more controversy and anxiety.
+It’s time to start moving toward reconciliation and working together for the good of mankind.
+To build stronger effective change it takes persistence and intention.
+It may take giving up something to gain more.

-Hoping for equality and justice - while tapering my anger
+Hoping for equality and justice - while tapering my discontentment

 Praying for truth to come out – while opening my mind for understanding